top of page

 Bandho bhavati yadā sa evamicchati||25||

-Bondage or servitude takes place when He so desires.
-Ultimately, when He so decides.
-While fully absorbed in the Core of His Being, which consists of pure Consciousness and perfect Bliss, He suddenly and by His own Will decides to bind Himself in many wonderful ways just for the sake of experiencing the great wonder of perceiving Himself again and again in all beings, from the amazing Sadāśiva to the minutest creature in this gigantic cosmos.
+Bondage or servitude occurs when He wishes so, i.e. when He decides in this way.
+While totally absorbed in the Core of His Self consisting of pure Consciousness and perfect Bliss, He, all of a sudden and of His own Will, decides to bind Himself in multiple wondrous ways only for the sake of experiencing the great Amazement of perceiving Himself over and over again in all the beings, from wonderful Sadāśiva down to the minutest creature in this huge cosmos.

 मुक्तिर्वर्तते यदा स एवमिच्छति॥२६॥